getmaxun/maxun_docs/docs/intro.md

 Automatically discover and collect data across entire websites with intelligent link following and scoped control.

 ### Scraping
-Capture clean HTML and LLM-ready Markdown, free from scripts, styling, ads, and clutter.
+Convert full webpages into clean Markdown, HTML and capture screenshots.

 ### Search
 Run programmatic web searches and extract results as metadata or full content, with time-based filtering.